PIETRO FORINO

 An Ecology of Beasts is a research-driven project by Common Index that revisits medieval bestiaries as speculative systems for understanding the world.

 An Ecology of Beasts is a research-driven project by Common Index that revisits medieval bestiaries as speculative systems for understanding the world.
 Rather than approaching bestiaries as collections of isolated creatures, the project treats them as ecologies: interconnected structures where myth, belief, observation, and imagination coexist.
 In medieval culture, beasts were not simply animals, but ways of describing behaviors, environments, and relationships within a shared system.
 Starting from this perspective, An Ecology of Beasts translates the logic of the bestiary into a contemporary digital context.
+The project developed across two closely connected moments: a first presentation at TXT Studio in January 2026, realised in collaboration with Sole°, and a second at BASE Milano during Milan Design Week 2026, with R4M and Daydream.

 Through an open call, participants reinterpreted different creatures from a custom digital deck through video, generating a heterogeneous yet cohesive collective bestiary.
 Presented as a physical exhibition, the works coexist within a non-hierarchical display system, while an interactive generative installation – Cartography of Entangled States – shapes the ecological conditions in which they appear.
 Conceived as an open system rather than a closed artwork, An Ecology of Beasts becomes a framework for collective experimentation: a space where practices, imaginaries, and interpretations overlap, interact, and remain in dialogue over time.